-On October 12, 2021, the Company and Hive Advisory Inc. ("Hive") entered into an outsource and financial reporting assistance agreement, it was amended May 30, 2023, in respect of Mr. Peters appointment as Chief Financial Officer, (the "Hive Agreement").
-Pursuant to the Hive Agreement, Hive receives \$7,188 monthly and Mr. Peters and Hive are eligible for equity-based compensation.
+On October 12, 2021, the Company and Hive Advisory Inc. ("Hive") entered into an outsource and financial reporting assistance agreement, it was amended May 30, 2023, and July 1, 2024, in respect of Mr. Peters appointment as Chief Financial Officer, (the "Hive Agreement").
+Pursuant to the Hive Agreement, Hive received \$6,750 monthly until June 2024 and effective July 2024 \$8,750 monthly, and Mr. Peters and Hive are eligible for equity-based compensation.

-Hive may terminate the Hive Agreement by providing 30 days written notice to the Company.
+Hive may terminate the Hive Agreement by providing 90 days written notice to the Company.

-Compensation of Ms. Lesia Burianyk, Former Interim Chief Financial Officer
+Compensation of Ms. Lesia Burianyk, Former Chief Financial Officer

-On October 1, 2020, the Company and Ms. Burianyk entered into a management services agreement in respect of Ms. Burianyk's services as Chief Financial Officer, which was amended in June 2021 in connection with her resignation as Chief Financial Officer on June 23, 2021, amended January 1, 2023 in connection with her appointment as Interim Chief Financial Officer on January 1, 2023 and amended May 30, 2023 in connection with her resignation as Interim Chief Financial Officer on June 19, 2023 and appointment as Finance Director (the "Burianyk Agreement").
-Pursuant to the Burianyk Agreement, Ms. Burianyk is entitled to a base salary of \$96,000 and eligible for equity-based compensation.
+On October 1, 2020, the Company and Ms. Burianyk entered into a management services agreement in respect of Ms. Burianyk's services as Chief Financial Officer, which was amended in June 2021 in connection with her resignation as Chief Financial Officer on June 23, 2021, and amended January 1, 2023 in connection with her appointment as Interim Chief Financial Officer on January 1, 2023 (the "Burianyk Agreement").
+Pursuant to the Burianyk Agreement, Ms. Burianyk was entitled to a base salary of \$156,000 and eligible for equity-based compensation.
+Ms. Burianyk resigned as Interim Chief Financial Officer on June 19, 2023 and has continued to be engaged by the Company as Finance Director.